 Mixed Ability Movement Classes, Towson University and The Gordon Center, MD 2018

 Lead workshops for dancers with and without disabilities

 “A Spectrum of Abilities: Expanding Disability Potential Through Dance” Baltimore Country Public Schools Workshop Day.
 September 21, 2017.

 A choreographic work made in collaboration between Christine and Melissa Hands.
-The piece is about their relationship as sisters, but doesn't hide the fact that Christine and Melissa, in spite of sharing most of the same DNA, have incredibly different abilities and challenges as movers.
+The piece is about their relationship as sisters, but doesn't shy away from the fact that Christine and Melissa, in spite of sharing most of the same DNA, have incredibly different challenges as movers.